gnodi/danf/doc/use/index.md

 [←](../index.md)

-In this part, you have access to a documentation of the main features of the framework.
+In this part, you have access to a documentation of the core features of the framework.

 * [Start a new application](app.md)
 * [Define the configuration](configuration.md)